 These are a bit more expensive and require some installation on windows and doors.

-The selling point for these DIY alarm systems reside in their outreach: you’re able to program phone numbers of family and friends into the system.
+The selling point for these DIY alarm systems resides in their outreach: you’re able to program phone numbers of family and friends into the system.
 When an emergency alarm is triggered for a set duration, these contacts will be alerted to the situation through emergency calls or messages sent directly from your system.

 You can purchase a basic package that will alert your phone, or an expansive one that has its own sounding alarm and keypad system anywhere between $70 and $250, averaging at about $139.99 for the middle-of-the-line.